 - The Trope Codifier is Star Wars Episode IV: A New Hope, which began with a Star Destroyer chasing Leia's much smaller ship.

-- Later Star Wars movies used these as well.
+- The later films used the trope Once per Episode.
 The Super Star Destroyer Executor in The Empire Strikes Back, the Rebel flagship Home One in Return of the Jedi, the Jedi transport in The Phantom Menace, the Naboo senatorial ship in Attack of the Clones, and the First Order Star Destroyer Finalizer in The Force Awakens, which eclipses a planet in its shot.

 - The long panning shot of the Republic Venator class star destroyer in Episode III subverts this, as it ends to reveal hundreds of warships fighting the Battle of Coruscant in the distance, showing that this ship isn't particularly special.
 Yes, George Lucas loves this trope.